 The control activities include general as well as detailed controls, which aim at preventing, revealing and correcting errors and deviations.
-In addition to the Group level instructions, control activities are also conducted at unit and factory levels.
+In addition to the Group level instructions, control activities are also conducted at unit and plant levels.

 Several control activities are applied in the ongoing business processes to ensure that potential errors or deviations in the financial reporting are prevented, discovered and corrected.
-Suominen devides control activities into following three categories.
-Documented instructions help the organization to standardize the monitoring of tasks.
-Continuous and regular reporting conveying feed-back on performance of Group functions and entities make sure that instructions and defined processes are followed.
-In processes considered as critical specific authorizations are needed in the workflow either for security or verification needs.
+Suominen divides control activities into following three categories.
+Documented instructions help the organisation to standardise the monitoring of tasks.
+Continuous and regular reporting conveying feedback on performance of Group functions and entities makes sure that instructions and defined processes are followed.
+In processes considered as critical specific authorisations are needed in the work-flow either for security or verification needs.